Powell: Fed on track to slow aid for economy later this year | WTOP

 The Fed’s move could lead, over time, to somewhat higher borrowing costs for mortgages, credit cards and business loans.
 The Fed has been buying $120 billion a month in mortgage and Treasury bonds to try to hold down longer-term loan rates to spur borrowing and spending.
 Powell’s comments indicate the Fed will likely announce a reduction — or “tapering” — of those purchases sometime in the final three months of this year.

-In a speech being given virtually to an annual gathering of central bankers, Powell stressed that the beginning of tapering does not signal any plan to start raising the Fed’s benchmark short-term rate, which it has kept near zero since the pandemic tore through the economy in March 2020.
-Rate hikes won’t likely start until the Fed had finished tapering its bond purchases.
+In a speech given virtually to an annual gathering of central bankers and academics, Powell stressed that the beginning of tapering does not signal any plan to start raising the Fed’s benchmark short-term rate, which it has kept near zero since the pandemic tore through the economy in March 2020.
+Rate hikes won’t likely start until the Fed has finished tapering its bond purchases.

 But Powell said inflation has risen enough to meet its test of “substantial further progress” toward the Fed’s goal of 2% annual inflation over time, which was necessary to begin tapering.
 There has also been “clear progress,” he said, toward the Fed’s goal of maximum employment.